Lightning-AI/torchmetrics/docs/source/pages/plotting.rst

    :alt: multistep accuracy plot
    :align: right

-Do note that metrics that does not return simple scalar tensors, such as `ConfusionMatrix`, `ROC` that have specialized visualzation does not support plotting multiple steps, out of the box and the user needs to manually plot the values for each step.
+Do note that metrics that do not return simple scalar tensors, such as `ConfusionMatrix`, `ROC` that have specialized visualzation does not support plotting multiple steps, out of the box and the user needs to manually plot the values for each step.